Table of Contents

 An inclusive company is a company that ensures all individuals, regardless of their background or characteristics, feel welcome.
 This workplace celebrates differences for the significant value that they bring to the workplace.

-The benefits of D&I in the workplace are immense.
+The benefits of DEI in the workplace are immense.
 Now that we’ve differentiated between the two terms, how can you facilitate both in your recruiting?

-Cultivating diversity and inclusion in the hiring process
+Boosting diversity and inclusion in your hiring practices

 Creating a positive experience for candidates should always be at the forefront of your mind.
 It’s part of why diversity and inclusion are both so important: an environment that isn’t accepting of some people is unacceptable for all people.